dserfaty/shortenit/README.md

 - an API in node/express
 - a front end which is React app served by nginx

+The authentication is very simple and based on [JSON Web tokens](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ## Notes
 For testing convenience, the api and mongo db app are in the same docker compose.